 Remember: If you don’t already have disability insurance, you cannot get it once you’re pregnant.
-However, your mate can.
-Now’s the time to make sure he has both short- and long-term coverage.
+However, your partner can.
+Now’s the time to make sure they have both short- and long-term coverage.

 Not pleasant to think about, but very important.
-Should anything happen to you or your mate, this ensures your child’s financial security.
+Should anything happen to you or your partner, this ensures your child’s financial security.

 [ ] Parental Leave

-Bone up on your employer’s policies as well as your rights under the FMLA Family and Medical Leave Act (FMLA).
-Also, think about whether you’ll take unpaid leave once your paid leave is over, so you can start budgeting (and saving) well in advance.
+Bone up on your employers’ policies as well as both of your rights under the FMLA Family and Medical Leave Act (FMLA).
+Also, think about whether either of you will take unpaid leave once your paid leave is over (or stagger your leaves), so you can start budgeting (and saving) well in advance.

 If you have a 401K or retirement account, update the beneficiaries if necessary.
 The same goes for your will, a must-have once you become a parent.
 Name a guardian for your child and outline any financial arrangements for after your passing.